PacktPublishing/Learning-Continuous-Integration-with-Jenkins-Second-Edition/README.md

 Through this book's wealth of best practices and real-world tips, you'll discover how easy it is to implement CI and CD using Jenkins.

 ## Instructions and Navigation
 All of the code is organized into folders.
-Each folder starts with a number followed by the application name.
-For example, Chapter02.
+For example, Chapter09.